 From gender identity to mental health more generally, to salvation, the way we view human nature has a profound impact.

 If you kill yourself, then the only reason you did it is that one day you made a choice to do it.
 Are things really that simple?

 Popular Christian blogger Matt Walsh has been getting a bit of flack lately.
 In a blog entry that was, in my view, a pretty bad idea, he offered what he took to be a correction to the many messages of sorrow about the recent death by suicide of actor Robin Williams.
 People have been drawing attention to Robin’s struggles with substance abuse and, more prominently in people’s comments, with the mental illness that is depression.
 I think it’s right to draw attention to this, and for Robin’s sad passing to be a reminder to us all how debilitating depression can be, and to reach out and help those who battle it.
-Sometimes you know about it, a lot of the time you won’ t.
-Usually depression lead to metabolic conditions, learn how to treat them with metabolic greens plus.
+Sometimes you know about it, a lot of the time you won’t.
+Checkout the latest carbofix reviews.
 Continue reading “Mental health and choice: A plea for some people to say less”→

 Might it be true that the gender of some people’s souls doesn’t match the sex of their bodies?

 In the ever-driven politics of the language of gender, the word “cisgender” has been forged.
 Without harping on too much about it, it’s a word that, in my view, has been created in part to destabilise the notion of “normal” as far as gender goes, so that what most of us took to be normal until now can be spoken about as simply one condition among the others.
 To be “cisgender” is to have physical makeup – including chromosomes but especially including sex organs – so that by examining your physical structure, a person can tell whether or not your gender is male or female.
 Continue reading “Dualism and Gender Identity”→